yuxng/PoseCNN/README.md

 # PoseCNN: A Convolutional Neural Network for 6D Object Pose Estimation in Cluttered Scenes

-Created by Yu Xiang at [RSE-Lab](http://rse-lab.cs.washington.edu/) at University of Washington.
+Created by Yu Xiang at [RSE-Lab](http://rse-lab.cs.washington.edu/) at University of Washington and NVIDIA Research.

 ### Introduction